Securities Lending Facility

 - The interest rate payable to a counterparty on cash borrowed by the RBA under a repurchase agreement against the Treasury Bonds or Treasury Indexed Bonds will be the RBA cash rate target less a margin determined by the AOFM.

-- This margin is currently calculated as the minimum of:
+- This margin is currently 25 basis points.

 In the case of an intraday securities lending transaction, the counterparty will be subject to charges applied by the RBA to reflect fees levied by Austraclear on the RBA in relation to the transaction.

-Details regarding bonds on loan to counterparties at the end of each day are updated each business day on the RBA's electronic news service pages (Bloomberg – RBAO6 and Reuters – RBA29).
+Details regarding bonds on loan to counterparties at the end of each day are updated each business day on the RBA's electronic news service pages (Bloomberg – RBAO6 and Reuters – RBA38 and RBA39).

 Historical data on bonds lent on an open term basis via the facility can be found in the Transactional Data section of our Data Hub.
 This data set is updated on or before the fifth business day of each month.